AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 By default, when a pointer is added to the gauge, it shows the first value from the DataSet (if you've got more than one) or the only one.
 In case you need the second pointer with the same value to display or you have more than one value in your dataSet and you need one of your pointers to show this particular value  different from the first one, you need to connect the data with the pointer in some way.
 On the other hand, the situation when you need to show any value from your dataSet on the axis which is not the only and the first might take place as well.

-These problems are to be easily resolved using the {api}**.dataIndex()**{api} and the {api}**.axisIndex**{api} methods.
+These problems are to be easily resolved using the {api:anychart.core.gauge.pointers.Base#dataIndex}**.dataIndex()**{api} and the {api:anychart.core.gauge.pointers.Base#axisIndex}**.axisIndex**{api} methods.
 You can find more information about these methods below.

 ### Bind to Data

-In case you have more that one value in your dataset, you should use the {api:anychart.core.gauge.pointers.Base}**.dataIndex()**{api} method to each pointer showing any other value but the first.
+In case you have more that one value in your dataset, you should use the {api:anychart.core.gauge.pointers.Base#dataIndex}**.dataIndex()**{api} method to each pointer showing any other value but the first.
 Note that numeration of the values starts from 0.
 There's no need in use of this method if you have an only value in your dataSet.

 Let's add the second point to the data and enable two pointers: the bar and the marker.
 Let's bind the bar pointer to the new data point: